 Commencing as Coordinator with Knox in 2006 and moving across to country Victoria in Broadford to take on her Mitchell role has given her a broad understanding of changing demographics.
 Elke holds an Advanced Diploma in Business Management, Diploma in Business (Frontline Management) and a Certificate IV in Assessment and Workplace Training.

-Involved regionally, Elke is President of the North East Authorised Council Officer Association in Victoria, an Administrator of the VicRangers Forum, a committee member of the Victorian Emergency Animal Welfare Committee and a member of the LGPro Statutory Services Special Interest Group.
+Involved regionally, Elke is an Administrator of the VicRangers Forum, a committee member of the Victorian Emergency Animal Welfare Committee and a member of the LGPro Statutory Services Special Interest Group.
 She was also a member of the UAM/AVA ‘AMO Team of the Year’ in 2001.

 Coordinator Getting 2 Zero